 In rare cases where proposals do not involve patients/service users, carers and the public, clear justification must be provided. (limit 3,500 characters)

 Complete / justify as necessary.

 Justification of costs

 - Please provide a breakdown of research costs associated with undertaking the research and provide justification for the resources requested.
 This should include the following costs: staff costs, travel and subsistence, dissemination costs, equipment (including lease versus purchase costs), consumables, patient and public involvement (PPI) and any other direct costs.
-For help with estimating PPI costs please see the INVOLVE cost calculator.
+For help with estimating PPI costs please see the NIHR Payment guidance for researchers and professionals.

 - When justifying staff costs you should also provide the % amount of time input of each member of staff and link this to the specific area/work package of the proposed study where this input will be taking place.

 - You should indicate here how this research will potentially benefit the NHS and/or public health and/or social care.
 For example, where appropriate, describe the likely cost savings or benefits in terms of numbers of patients treated, treatment times, service users or carers supported etc.

 - You should describe the value for money of the conduct of the proposed research.